MykelDeyb/DATA101_Main/README.md

 # Visualization Application
 This Visualization Application is designed to provide a dynamic and intuitive platform for exploring and analyzing the Cities and Municipalities Competitiveness Index (CMCI) data at both the provincial and Local Government Unit (LGU) levels.
-Leveraging interactive maps, bar charts, and dropdown menus, this application offers a comprehensive visual representation of CMCI scores, fostering data-driven insights and informed decision-making.
+Leveraging interactive maps, various charts, and dropdown menus, this application offers a comprehensive visual representation of CMCI scores in the Philippines, fostering data-driven insights and informed decision-making.

 # How to Run the Application
 (ADD EXPLANATION ONCE REPOSITORY IS CLEANED)

 ## Province Dashboard

 ### Features
+- Province Charts: Includes 3 charts - line chart, bar chart, and choropleth map
+- Dropdown Menus: Utilizes dropdown menus for province selection with 84 provinces available
+- Nominal Variables: The province dataset is represented by nominal variables and uses a categorical color scheme in charts
+- Line Chart: Shows selected pillar indicator scores for each province at the specified year range
+- Bar Chart: Displays distances of each province from the center of Manila in miles
+- Choropleth Map: Illustrates overall scores of all provinces

 ### Usage
+1. Use the dropdown menus to select provinces and specify the year range for analysis.
+2. View the line chart to observe selected pillar indicator scores for each province over time.
+3. Interpret the bar chart to understand distances of provinces from the center of Manila.
+4. Explore the choropleth map to see overall scores of provinces and observe changes based on proximity to Manila.

 ## LGU Dashboard

 ### Features
+- LGU Charts: Includes a bar chart displaying changes over time for the selected pillar and a grouped bar chart showing the composition of overall scores for chosen LGUs
+- Sidebar Selection: Users can choose LGUs conveniently from the sidebar
+- Dynamic Search Bar: With 1,613 LGUs available, a search bar dynamically updates to ease selection
+- Clear Selection Option: Added for user convenience to clear selections easily
+- Qualitative Representation: LGUs are treated as nominal variables and use a categorical colormap in charts
+- Pillar Description: Provides a description of the chosen pillar and its indicators for context
+- Trends: Enables comparison of trends (line chart) and discovery of distribution (grouped bar chart) for in-depth analysis

 ### Usage
+1. Select LGUs from the sidebar or use the dynamic search bar for easier selection.
+2. Choose a pillar and time interval to update the line chart and compare trends in pillar scores over time.
+3. Explore the grouped bar chart to discover the composition of overall scores for selected LGUs.
+Use the year dropdown for specific yearly data.
+4. Utilize the clear selection option for a clean slate and access additional information about pillars and indicators for better understanding throughout the dashboard page.

 ## Interactive Map Page